realA10001986/Dash-Gauges/hardware/README.md

 **Model 49** meters, apart from aforementioned VU meters, are AC meters with a rectifier.
 Those should work; as regards meter rating, see my statement about model 29.

-**Model 59** meters use iron vane meter movement instead of a rectifier and appear to be unusable for our purposes.
+**Model 59** meters use iron vane meter movement instead of a rectifier, and appear to be unusable for our purposes.

 **Model 79** are wattmeters - no idea if (or how) those can be modified.